- Admissions & Financial Aid

 Academics & Programs

 The academic departments in the College of Liberal Arts represent the long tradition of scholarly and artistic endeavor in the arts, humanities, and social sciences.
-Our departments, including the Liberal Arts Exploration Program, offer students engaging ways to understand the human and social world, and their place in it.
+Our departments offer students engaging ways to understand the human and social world, and their place in it.

 The study of Criminal Justice combines theoretical perspectives with practical experience.
 As students study in the areas of crime, criminal behavior, social control mechanisms, administration, planning, and management, the emphasis is on problem solving techniques based on the rapidly growing body of research in the field, as well as students' own guided research.

 The Department of Economics at RIT offers a hands on educational approach to the study of economic development and business operation both in the United States and around the world.
 Students in the program conduct co-op assignments and real world research that contributes to both the development and implementation of new processes in a host of fields.
 Areas of study include microeconomics, macroeconomics, international economics, environmental economics, and statistical analysis and modeling.